A guide to the best tenders for superyachts

 Landing Craft

-A vessel with very much a military feel, a landing craft tender is designed to carry everything, including vehicles from yacht to shore.
+A vessel with a very military feel, a landing craft tender is designed to carry everything, including vehicles, from yacht to shore.

-With our ROAM Landing Craft, a button-operated super-strength bow ramp enables drive-on drive-off capabilities ideal for disembarking heavy items where you don’t have lifting facilities at shore.
+With our ROAM Landing Craft, a button-operated super-strength bow ramp enables drive-on, drive-off capabilities, ideal for disembarking heavy items where lifting facilities are not available at shore.

 Our landing crafts are built with a catamaran hull for enhanced stability.
 We also manufacture high-quality fold-up motorised boats.